trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is XSS, how will you mitigate it?</b></summary><br>

-<b>Cross Site Scripting</b> is a JavaScript vulnerability in the web applications.
+**Cross Site Scripting** is a JavaScript vulnerability in the web applications.
 The easiest way to explain this is a case when a user enters a script in the client side input fields and that input gets processed without getting validated.
 This leads to untrusted data getting saved and executed on the client side.

 Countermeasures of XSS are input validation, implementing a CSP (Content security policy) etc.